alandouglas96/noRest-frontend/README.md

 noRest is a service platform that lets you create a comprehensive no-code API in minutes.
 Using our web app, client's can create an extensive database within minutes and use their personalized endpoint in their own front-end projects.

 This is the front-end repository.
-The front end repository can be found at: https://github.com/josefrangl/noREST-Front-End
+The back end repository can be found at: https://github.com/josefrangl/noREST-Back-End

 ## Screenshots